FIREPROJECTS/gphisher/README.md

 $ bash gphisher.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `Zphisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `Gphisher` is installed.

 ### Run on Docker
 ```